Why coat care is so important in autumn

 Autumn is a time of change.
-The trees shed their leaves, fog settles over meadows, and the light softens.
-For us humans, it's an invitation to become mindful.
-Our dogs sense this change, too.
-Their coats change, their skin reacts to wetness and cold, and their bodies adapt to the new season.
-Grooming in autumn is therefore far more than just a practical act—it's an expression of care and love .
+The trees shed their leaves, mist settles over meadows, and the light softens.
+For us humans, it's an invitation to become more mindful.
+Our dogs also sense this change.
+Their fur transforms, their skin reacts to dampness and cold, and their bodies adapt to the new season.
+Grooming in autumn is therefore much more than just a practical task – it's an expression of care and love .

 Dogs wear their fur like a natural coat.
-In autumn, the transition from a light summer coat to a thick winter coat occurs.
-This often results in a significant shedding of hair—a test of patience for us, but also a real physical challenge for the dog.
+In autumn, they change from their light summer coat to their thick winter coat.
+During this time, dogs often shed a lot of hair – a test of patience for us, but also a real physical challenge for the dog.

 -

-The body works intensively: the change of coat requires energy and nutrients.
+The body is working hard: shedding requires energy and nutrients.

 -